jcisneros21/Raft-Capstone/README.md

 Once you have initialized an instance of our Raft algorithm on each virtual host, they will began a process called Leader Election.
 In this phase, one instance of Raft will try to become Leader.
 You will know if a instance has become a leader by the terminal that outputs “New Leader state, Term #2”.
 Another indicator is if the terminal is no longer outputting the Election Timeout Value.

 #### Requests
 You can start appending request via the Leader’s terminal.
 Once you are on the Leader’s terminal, write any given string and press enter.
 The leader will take that string and wrap it with a Log Entry message to start the consensus process of Raft.
-Eventually, if a majority hosts are running the instance of Raft, the log message will be committed and a consensus has been reached.
+Eventually, if a majority of hosts are running the instance of Raft, the log message will be committed and a consensus has been reached.

 #### Output the entries inside a Log
 If you want to see a log of a given instance of Raft, use the command: